 While I am not practicing law, having a JD has been helpful with organizing our incorporation, understanding the by-laws and filling out the 501(c)(3) application.
 It saved time and grant funds by not having to retain an attorney and an accountant to do this work.
 Plus, having a JD is useful in navigating state and federal legislation and policy initiatives that affect our efforts and in working with legislators.

-MB: During the fall semester, I took health law survey with Professor Dineen and helped her with a few projects.
+MB: During the fall 2017 semester, I took health law survey with Professor Dineen and helped her with a few projects.
 In class, we discussed the social determinants of health, including rural Americans’ access to health care.
 Since that’s what my dad does, I put the two of them in touch to see if there were any projects they could work on together.
-Since I am pursuing the JD/health law certificate, I ultimately hope to work for a nonprofit or legal advocacy group in Nebraska or Iowa after graduation and the bar exam.
+I ultimately hope to work for a nonprofit or legal advocacy group in Nebraska or Iowa after the bar exam.

 Have you practiced as a health law attorney in the past?